Our Team

 President

-Michael T. Nguyen is the Director of IP Operations and a patent attorney at Patent Law Works and specializes in protecting software inventions.
+Michael T. Nguyen is a patent attorney at Patent Law Works and specializes in protecting software inventions.
 Born in Chicago and raised in the suburbs of many cities around the country, Michael has always loved the energy of city living and has enjoyed living in the Twin Peaks neighborhood of SF for over ten years.
-Michael sits on the LGBTQI+ Advisory Committee of the San Michael T. Nguyen is the Director of IP Operations and a patent attorney at Patent Law Works and specializes in protecting software inventions.
-Born in Chicago and raised in the suburbs of many cities around the country, Michael has always loved the energy of city living and has enjoyed living in the Twin Peaks neighborhood of SF for over ten years.
 Michael sits on the LGBTQI+ Advisory Committee of the San Francisco Human Rights Commission and is Chair Emeritus of the GLBTQ+ Asian Pacific Alliance (GAPA), an advocacy organization that envisions a powerful Queer, Trans, Asian and Pacific Islander community that is seen, heard, and celebrated (www.gapa.org).
+Michael was also elected to the San Francisco Democratic County Central Committee in 2024.
 Michael’s alter-ego drag persona, Juicy Liu, performs regularly in the Castro and was crowned Miss GAPA in 2016.
 Over the years, Michael/Juicy has personally raised thousands of dollars for community organizations in the Bay Area, including the San Francisco Gay Men’s Chorus, SF AIDS Foundation through AIDS/Lifecycle, GAPA, and Prism Foundation.
 In 2022, Michael was nominated by Sen. Scott Wiener as a Pride Month Honoree for his community work.
-Michael holds a JD from the University of California Hastings College of the Law and a BA (cum laude) in Computer Science and Music from Southwestern University in Georgetown, TX.
+Michael holds a JD from the University of California College of the Law, San Francisco and a BA (cum laude) in Computer Science and Music from Southwestern University in Georgetown, TX.

 Betsy White (she/her)